Message us or call us on

 For more details, please get in touch to request a detailed PDF itinerary.

 Over the course of your trip you will visit many of the 17 national parks protected by the world’s most ambitious conservation projects; the Route of Parks.
-This project, officially launched in Europe in conjunction with Pura Aventura, protects 24 ecosystems and 60 communities, across 2,800km of Patagonia, from the Lake District to Cape Horn.
+This project, officially launched in Europe by Pura Aventura, protects 24 ecosystems and 60 communities, across 2,800km of Patagonia, from the Lake District to Cape Horn.
 Eco-tourism will offer ranchers and local people across 60 communities a more sustainable and lucrative source of income and a sensitive and considered way for us all to experience these wonderful environments.

 Enter your email address below and over the next 5 days we will send you our free Expert Guide to Chile: